 Install the mass flow meter or controller in the line and tighten the fittings according to the instructions of the supplier of the fittings.

-Avoid small diameter piping on high flow rates, because the inlet jet flow will affect the accuracy and may cause too high pressure drops over the piping and adaptors.
-Choosing the right piping diameter is also of importance to minimize the effect of turbulence as much as possible.
+Avoid small diameter piping on high flow rates, because the inlet jet flow will affect the accuracy and may cause too high pressure drops over the piping and adapters.
+Choosing the right piping diameter is also of importance to minimise the effect of turbulence as much as possible.
 Our previous blog describes the effect of turbulent flow and what to do about this.

 Always check your system for leaks, before applying fluid pressure.
 Especially if toxic, explosive or other dangerous fluids are used.

-Apply power to the flow meter or controller and allow for approx. 30 minutes to warm-up and stabilize.
+Apply power to the flow meter or controller and allow for approx. 30 minutes to warm-up and stabilise.
 This may be done with or without fluid pressure, applied to the system.